magistermaks/fabric/wiki/mixins/mixins.md

 	* ~~[@Slice](slice.md)~~
 	* [@Pseudo](pseudo.md)

-Mixin are a powerfull tool but sometimes something more is needed.
+Mixin are a powerful tool but sometimes something more is needed.
 [Access Wideners](access_wideners.md) are not a part of the mixin library, but a tool added in Fabric Loaded 0.8, they allow to change the access and finality of classes, methods, and fields.